 Setting the ISO

 As you probably know, higher ISO means greater noise, which is why we’d advise you to keep your ISO at 100 and if your camera can even to a lower setting.
 Unfortunately, conditions may not be ideal, and if you’re using a lens with a VERY long focal length such as 500 mm, you’ll need to bump up the ISO.
+If something goes, you can always photoshop the moon pictures with Adobe LightRoom.

 Choosing the Right Aperture